jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 return expFormat("Folder-table __" + $1 + "__ added to table paths.");
 ```
 __
-tbl addfoldertable {path: path string} - Adds the folder {path} to the list of registered table paths as a folder-table.
+tbl addfoldertable {path: path text} - Adds the folder {path} to the list of registered table paths as a folder-table.
 A folder-table is a virtual table where each item is a file in the {path} folder.

 __